pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

 After completing the prerequisites, you can sink your data to MySQL.

 1. Navigate to the **Data Replication** > **Changefeed** tab of your TiDB cluster.

 2. Click **Sink to MySQL**.

-3. Fill in the MySQL Endpoints, user, and password in **MySQL Connection**, then click **Next** to test connectivity
+3. Fill in the MySQL Endpoints, user, and password in **MySQL Connection**.

+4. Optionally, if you need to configure the following advanced options, you can click on **Show advanced configuration**.
+    - In **Timezone**, you can select the timezone used to convert time type data, like `timestamp`.

+5. Click **Next** to test connectivity
     - If the connectivity of MySQL is fine, it will go to the next step of configuration.
     - Otherwise, it will display the connectivity error, which you need to deal with the error before clicking **Next** again.

-4. Filter the tables that do not need to be replicated and set the starting position of the sink
-    - **Table Filter** provides a simple way to filter the tables that need to be replicated by customing [table filter rules](/table-filter.md).
-Defaultlly there is a rule `*. *`, which stands for synchronizing all tables.
+6. **Table Filter** provides a simple way to filter the tables that need to be replicated by customing [table filter rules](/table-filter.md).
-        - Whenever you add a new rule, TiDB Cloud will query all the tables in TiDB and display the tables that can be synchronized in the list box on the right.
-Butthe list box on the right does not show the new tables that will also be replicated in the future, and the schema to be full replicated.
+    - Defaultlly there is a rule `*. *`, which stands for replicating all tables.
+Whenever you add a new rule, TiDB Cloud will query all the tables in TiDB and display the tables that can be replicated in the list box on the right.  **Note:** The list box on the right does not show the new tables to be replicated in the future, and the schema to be full replicated.
+    - TiDB Cloud also lists tables that do not have unique and primary keys, and these tables may have inconsistent data in downstream during replication due to interrupt recovery.
+You can choose, not to replicate all tables that do not have unique and primary keys, or replicate these tables.

-    - In **Start Position**, Configure the starting position for this sink
+7. In **Start Position**, configure the starting position for your sink
-        - If you do [Full load data](#full-load-data), you must fill in the specific TSO  that Dumpling provides.
+    - If you do [Full load data](#full-load-data), you must fill in the TSO that Dumpling provides in **Start replication from a specific TSO**.
-        - If you do not have any data in your TiDB Cluster, you can choose **start replication from now on**.
+    - If you do not have any data in your TiDB Cluster, you can choose **Start replication from now on**.
     - Otherwise, you can custom the start time point by choosing **Start replica from a specific time**.

+7. Click **Next** to Changefee Preview
+    - if you want to modify some configurations, click **Previous** to go back to the previous page.
+    - Othwise, Check the compliance of cross region replication prompt, and click **Create**.

-5. Click **Next** and after a while, the sink will begin its work, and the status of the sink will be changed to "**Producing**".
+8. After a while, the sink will begin its work, and the status of the sink will be changed to "**Running**".
+    - Clicking on the Changefeed card, then you can see the Changfefeed running status in a pop-up window, including Checkpoint, replication latency, etc.

-6. After the operation is complete, set the GC time back (the default value is `10m`):
+9. Optionally, after the operation is complete, set the GC time back (the default value is `10m`):

 {{< copyable "sql" >}}